JuliaAttic/QuDirac.jl/docs/analyzing_states.md

 ## Filtering States
 ---

+QuDirac provides a variety of functions for filtering out components of states.

+### `filter`/`filter!`

-QuDirac provides a variety of functions for filtering states.
-The most generic of these functions is `filter(f::Function, s::AbstractState)` (and its in-place counterpart, `filter!`).
-This `filter` function acts exactly like a Julia's built-in filtering functions for `Dict`s:
+This function acts exactly like a Julia's built-in filtering functions for `Dict`s:

 ```
 julia> s = normalize!(sum(ket, 0:4)^3);